v.2.12 Profile : Welcome

 Why do you need a "Special"?

-The attention of all pharmacy staff is drawn to the restrictions on the use of unlicensed medicines imposed under the Medicines Act 1964 and described fully in MHRA Guidance Note 14 (revised January 2008), “The supply of unlicensed relevant medicinal products for individual patients”.
-Before seeking to source a “special” it is the responsibility of pharmacists to satisfy themselves that the clinical needs of the patient(s) concerned can be adequately met only by the use of a unlicensed medicine in preference to use of a licensed medicine
+The attention of all pharmacy staff is drawn to the restrictions on the use of unlicensed medicines imposed under the Human Medicines Regulations 2012 and described fully in MHRA Guidance Note 14 (revised 2014), “The supply of unlicensed relevant medicinal products for individual patients”.
+Before seeking to source a “special” it is the responsibility of pharmacists to satisfy themselves that the clinical needs of the patient(s) concerned can be adequately met only by the use of a unlicensed medicine in preference to use of a licensed medicine.